NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ## Overview

 This guide lists the steps required to upgrade a workflow from Cylc 7 to Cylc 8 on the PUMA2-ARCHER2 platfom.
-It outlines the steps required to update to Cylc 8 syntax and details the platform-specific changes required.
+It outlines i) the steps required to update to Cylc 8 syntax and ii) the platform-specific changes required.
-You may not need to make all these changes to your workflow, but do check all of the points listed here.
+You may not need to make all these changes to your workflow, but do check all of the points listed.

 **Information:** Cylc 8 has a [compatibility mode](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/compatibility-mode.html#cylc-7-compat-mode) that allows you to run an existing Cylc 7 workflow without fully upgrading.
-Given that on PUMA2-ARCHER2 there are still several changes required to run even in compatability mode, we recommend fully upgrading to Cylc 8 to avoid confusion.
+Given that on PUMA2-ARCHER2 several changes are required even in compatability mode, we recommend fully upgrading to Cylc 8 to avoid confusion.

-As ever, we can't cover all eventualities so your workflow may required additional changes.
+We can't cover all cases so your workflow may required additional changes.
 Get in touch with the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk/) if you need further advice.

 ## 1. Check your PUMA2/ARCHER2 setup